container-storage-interface/spec/spec.md

   // Capacity of volume after expansion.
 This field is REQUIRED. int64 capacity_bytes = 1;

-  // Whether file system expansion is required for the volume.
+  // Whether node expansion is required for the volume.
 When true
   // the CO MUST make NodeExpandVolume RPC call on the node.
 This field
   // is REQUIRED.
-  bool fs_resize_required = 2;
+  bool node_expansion_required = 2;
 }
 ```